What is Kefir & How to make Kefir

 In addition to all these possible benefits, many individuals with lactose intolerance (aka those who cannot digest lactose) can handle kefir because the bacteria pre-digests the lactose (milk sugars) in the milk during the fermentation process!

-Kefir is has antibacterial properties and can reset the gut microbiome, making it helpful for those looking to improve bone health, diabetes, regulate blood sugar and those fighting cancer cells.
+Kefir is has antibacterial properties and can reset the gut microbiome, making it helpful for those looking to improve bone health, diabetes/reduce blood sugar levels, risk of osteoporosis, irritable bowel syndrome (ibs), asthma, regulate blood sugar, ulcers and those fighting cancer cells.